rolling-scopes-school/tasks/devops/modules/basic-configuration/README.md

 ### Networking with public subnets only

 In that option your VPC should contain two private subnets, located in different AZs within the selected AWS Region.
-The VPC should have in Internet Gateway attached, and have proper routing configuration.
+The VPC should have an Internet Gateway attached, and have proper routing configuration.

 This option doesn't introduce an additional cost.